Olympic champ Jepchirchir wins 50th women's Boston Marathon

 “Whatever they want to do, they can do,” Boston Athletic Association President Tom Grilk said.
 “Run this year, run next year.
 You want a puppy?
 Whatever.
 There is no group we want to be more helpful to.”

-The 125th race was first postponed, then called off because of the pandemic — the first cancellation since the event began in 1897.
-In 2021, it was as postponed until October.
+Beaten, Yeshaneh finished four seconds back.
+Kenya's Mary Ngugi finished third for the second time in six months, following her podium in October after the 125th race was delayed, canceled and delayed again.

-This year's race marked the 50th anniversary of Nina Kuscsik's victory as the first official women's winner.
-(The actual first woman to finish the race was Bobbi Gibb, who first ran in 1966 among the unofficial runners known as bandits.)
+This year's race marked the 50th anniversary of Nina Kuscsik's victory as the inaugural official women's winner.
+(But not the first woman to finish the race: That honor belongs to Bobbi Gibb, who first ran in 1966 among the unofficial runners known as bandits.)

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.